phuocquach/vuejs-vuetify/README.md

 # play vuetify UI

 This project is only for learning VueJS, Vuetify, JS, Injective protocol and practice some action on development.
-Not any copied of this UI is used on production or commercial
+Not any copied of IP UI used in production or commercial.
 ## Project setup
 ```
 yarn install